 El Patio del Macarena

 El Patio del Macarena is located down a narrow street just off of Plaza Antonia Guerrero.
 This traditional restaurant offers some of the best tapas in Estepona and is a very popular spot with the locals.
-The menu is quite varied, offering a good selection of products from the region, with a mixture of unique takes on classic dishes as well as typical tapas plates that both tourists and locals adore.
+The menu is quite varied, offering a good selection of products from the region.

 Amarillo Coffee & Lounge

-Breakfast is my favourite time of the day so I’m always looking for the best breakfast or brunch spots to try out.
-We came across Amarillo Coffee & Lounge as we were driving to Estepona from Málaga and we’re very glad we stopped by.
-It’s located a short drive out of the old town, in Guadalmansa, but is definitely worth the drive.
-As well as having some incredible healthy dishes on their menu, Amarillo Coffee & Lounge have an equally unique selection of coffee to choose from which is always a nice way to start the day.
+We came across Amarillo Coffee & Lounge as we were driving to Estepona from Malaga and we’re very glad we stopped by.
+It’s located a short drive out of the old town, in Guadalmansa, but it’s definitely worth the drive.
+As well as having some incredible healthy dishes on their menu, Amarillo Coffee & Lounge have an equally unique selection of coffee.

 Their acai bowl is a must-try filled with fresh fruits, granola, and grated coconut.
-If you want to have another of their main dishes I would recommend ordering this to share as it can be quite filling with all of that healthy goodness inside.
+If you want to have another of their main dishes I would recommend ordering this to share as it can be quite filling.
 Their American Breakfast is a nice hearty choice for your first meal of the day, or you can opt for one of their bagels which are a big hit with customers.
-Don’t forget to order a freshly blended smoothie to cap off your breakfast or brunch!
+Don’t forget to order a freshly blended smoothie to cap off your breakfast or brunch.

 What’s a trip to Spain without having churros?
-There are plenty of traditional churrerías located around Estepona but after much research we decided to visit Churrería El Barco.
-This churrería has always been a popular place for local fishermen to grab a quick coffee and something to eat in the morning and it didn’t disappoint.
-We ordered 5 churros, chocolate for dipping, a coffee, and a freshly squeezed orange juice all for under €7 - what a bargain!
+There are plenty of traditional churrerias located around Estepona but after much research we decided to visit Churreria El Barco.
+This churreria has always been a popular place for local fishermen to grab a quick coffee and something to eat in the morning and it didn’t disappoint.
+We ordered 5 churros, chocolate for dipping, a coffee, and a freshly squeezed orange juice all for under €7 – what a bargain!
+Eating churros near sunrise was one of our favourite things to do in Estepona.

 Veranera Hostel

-There aren’t too many hostels in Estepona to choose from, but if you want a very modern option in the heart of the old town with private rooms available and a beautiful rooftop then you need to book Veranera Hostel.
-This hostel has only been open a few months and is quickly becoming one of the best places to stay in Estepona’s old town.
+There aren’t too many hostels in Estepona to choose from.
+If you want a very modern option in the heart of the old town with private rooms available and a beautiful rooftop then you need to book Veranera Hostel.
+This hostel had only been open for a few months when we visited Estepona and it’s now one of the best places to stay in Estepona’s old town.

-The shared areas include a large kitchen, a reception and dining area complete with complimentary tea and coffee as well as individual baskets to store your food, a TV room, a workspace on the first floor, and a rooftop with seating, a bar, and a small pool.
-The views from the rooftop are amazing so I would recommend spending some time up there.
+The shared areas include a large kitchen, a reception and dining area complete with complimentary tea and coffee, a TV room, a workspace on the first floor, and a rooftop with seating, a bar, and a small pool.
+The views from the rooftop are amazing so I would recommend spending some time up there if you have nice weather during your trip.
+The rooftop is also a great spot to organize your list of things to do in Estepona before heading out to explore the town.

 We booked a private double ensuite room with a balcony, located on the first floor.
-As the hostel is newly opened everything in the room was immaculate.
 The double bed was extremely comfortable and we had a lot of space for our luggage too.
-The bathroom was almost as big as the bedroom with a beautiful walk-in shower and towels are included with this type of room.
+The bathroom was almost as big as the bedroom, with a beautiful walk-in shower and towels are included with this type of room.
 If you forget to bring shower products with you there are some shared ones available in the main lobby.

 We loved our little balcony overlooking one of the streets of the old town which is a nice feature that you don’t often get with hostels.
 Dorm rooms are also available if you prefer or are on a tighter budget.
 If you like to be surrounded by other travellers then Veranera Hostel will be the perfect choice of accommodation in Estepona for you.

-This is one coastal town in southern Spain that’s worth visiting for more than a few hours, but if you can only spend a day in Estepona you’ll still have a wonderful time.
-Most of the top things to do in Estepona are within walking distance of one another and if you have some spare time would suggest going on at least one day trip from Estepona as well.
-With its location along the Costa del Sol and at the foot of the Sierra Bermeja there are almost endless possibilities of places to visit near Estepona.
+This is one coastal town in southern Spain that’s worth visiting for more than a few hours.
+If you can only spend a day in Estepona you’ll still have a wonderful time though.
+Most of the top things to do in Estepona are within walking distance of one another which is ideal.
+If you have some spare time would suggest going on at least one day trip from Estepona as well.
+With its location along the Costa del Sol and at the foot of the Sierra Bermeja, there are almost endless possibilities of places to visit near Estepona.

 What are your thoughts about visiting Estepona?
-Let me know in the comment section below!
-You can also follow my travels on Instagram and reach out if you have any questions about visiting Estepona or the Province of Málaga.
+Are there any other things to do in Estepona that I should add to this list?
+Let me know in the comments section below!
+You can also follow my travels on Instagram and reach out if you have any questions about visiting Estepona or the Province of Malaga.